HoverBaum/blog/source/_drafts/Log-to-Elasticsearch-using-curl.md

 curl -X POST https://jsonplaceholder.typicode.com/posts
 ```

 Now we will want to send some data along.
 For this curl has `-d` to pass data along as well as `-H` to set a header.
 We want to set a header for the [Content-Type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) so that we can tell receivers that we are sending JSON.
 Try the code below and also try it without the `-H` option to get a feeling for what we get by using it.
 You will notice that the placeholder API interprest out entire data as a key with no value specified.
 Setting the right Content-Type helps us to pass the data along in a way that the server can handle.
+You might run into an [issue with ' on Windows](https://stackoverflow.com/a/22883631/2156675).

 ```bash
 curl -X POST https://jsonplaceholder.typicode.com/posts -H "Content-Type: application/json" -d '{"title": "My awesome title"}'